alexeykosh/Frequency-and-character-complexity-in-27-writing-systems/README.md

 ## Reproduction

-- [data](https://github.com/alexeykosh/Frequency-and-character-complexity-in-27-writing-systems/tree/main/data) contains the dataset with 1560 characters from 27 writing systems used in this analysis.
+- [data](https://github.com/alexeykosh/Frequency-and-character-complexity-in-27-writing-systems/tree/main/data) contains the dataset with 1560 characters from 27 writing systems used in this analysis together with dataset with the information about each of the writing systems used.

 - [preprocessing](https://github.com/alexeykosh/Frequency-and-character-complexity-in-27-writing-systems/tree/main/preprocessing) contains files needed to build the final dataset.